finanalyst/collection/README.md

 As for Setup

 There is no return value specified for this plugin type.

+# Plugin development
+There is a separate development distribution `raku-collection-plugin-development`, which contains several tools for adding and testing plugins.
+However, a single plugin can be tested using the module `Collection::TestPlugin`, which is included in this distribution.

+## Collection plugin specification
+All Collection plugins must conform to the following rules

+*  The plugin name must:

+	*  start with a letter

+	*  followed by at least one \w or \-

+	*  not contain \_ or \.

+	*  thus a name matches / <alpha> <[\w] + [\-] - [\_]>+ /

+*  The plugin directory contains

+	*  `config.raku`, which is a file that evaluates to a Raku hash.

+	*  README.rakudoc

+	*  t/01-basic.rakutest

+*  The `config.raku` file must contain the following keys

+	*  `name`.
+This is the released name of the plugin.
+It will be possible for a new plugin to have the same functionality as another, while extending or changing the output.
+For more detail, see [Collection plugin management system](Collection plugin management system.md).
+Typically, the name of the plugin will match the name of the sub-directory it is in.

+	*  `version`.
+This point to a Str in the format \d+\.\d+\.\d+ which matches the semantic version conventions.

+	*  `auth`.
+This points to a Str that is consistent with the Raku 'auth' conventions.

+	*  `license`.
+Points to a SPDX license type.

+	*  `authors`.
+This points to a sequence of names of people who are the authors of the plugin.

+	*  one or more of `render setup report compilation completion`

+		*  If render then

+			*  the render key may be a boolean

+			*  or the render key is a Str which must

+				*  be a filename in the directory

+				*  be a raku program that evaluated to a callable

+				*  the callable has a signature defined for render callables

+			*  the key `custom-raku`

+				*  must exist

+				*  must either be empty, viz. `custom-raku()`

+				*  or must have a Str value

+				*  if it has a Str value and the key `:information` does contain `custom-raku` then it is treated as if `custom-raku` is empty

+				*  if it has a Str value and the key `:information` does NOT contain `custom-raku` then the Str value should

+					*  point to a file name in the current directory

+					*  and the filename should contain a Raku program that evaluates to an Array.

+			*  the key `template-raku`

+				*  must exist

+				*  must either be empty, viz. `template-raku()`

+				*  or must have a Str value

+				*  if it has a Str value and the key `:information` does contain `template-raku` then it is treated as if `template-raku` is empty

+				*  if it has a Str value and the key `:information` does NOT contain `template-raku` then the Str value should

+					*  point to a file name in the current directory

+					*  and the filename should contain a Raku program that evaluates to a Hash.

+		*  If not render, then the value must point to a Raku program and evaluate to a callable.

+	*  _Other key names_.
+If other keys are present, they must point to filenames in the current directory.

+	*  `information`.
+This key does not need to exist.

+		*  If it exists, then it must contain the names of other keys.

+		*  If a key named in the `:information` list contains a Str, the filename will NOT exist in the plugin directory, but will be generated by the plugin itself, or is used as information by the plugin.

+		*  This config key is intended only for plugin testing purposes.

+## Collection plugin tests
+This distribution contains the module `Collection::TestPlugin` with a single exported subroutine `plugin-ok`.
+This subroutine verifies that the plugin rules are kept for the plugin.

+Additional plugin specific tests should be included.

 # Plugin updating
 The local computer may contain